 Here's how it works.

-If you're more database-minded, you can tap the download button at the bottom of the screen when clipping your last item of research and download your content as a .csv file to drop into Google Sheets or import into a database tool like Airtable.
+If you're more database-minded, you can tap the download button at the bottom of the screen when clipping your last item of research and download all your clipped content as a .csv file to import into Google Sheets or any database tool, like our favorite, Airtable.

 That's it.
 Faster research, encouraging you to do more to prepare your podcast episodes.